 Water Resistance Test Introduction

 A watch that is considered water resistant may come in contact with water but only to a certain extent.
 Most watches have a water resistance rating engraved on the case back.
-A water resistant rating given by the manufacturer has been based upon a set of very controlled conditions in a laboratory.
+A water-resistant rating given by the manufacturer has been based upon a set of very controlled conditions in a laboratory.
 However, everyday conditions and aging of the gaskets will decrease the watch’s resistance to water over time.
-Please keep in mind that once a battery has been changed, the seal protecting the watch from water will no longer be effective in protecting your watch from water.
+Please keep in mind that once a battery has been changed, the seal protecting the watch from water will no longer be effective in protecting your watch from the water.
 We strongly suggest that you always work well within the parameters of the manufacturer’s recommendations and have your watch tested at least once a year, or after a battery change, to ensure that water will not enter the watch case.
-We are able to perform a water resistance test for watches that are are suited for underwater use as stated by the water resistance rating of a customer’s watch.
+We are able to perform a water resistance test for watches that are suited for underwater use as stated by the water resistance rating of a customer’s watch.

 Real Life vs. Laboratory Conditions

 When a watch is tested by the manufacturer, it is done in a laboratory under controlled conditions.
-However, real life actions will produce completely different results.
+However, real-life actions will produce completely different results.
 Water temperatures from a hot-tub or a hot shower can slightly expand the shape of the gasket seals.
-Gaskets are also known to expand and contract when a watch is taken from hot water and immediately put into cold water (ex. coming from a hot-tub and immediately going into a pool).
+Gaskets are also known to expand and contract when a watch is taken from the hot water and immediately put into cold water (ex. coming from a hot-tub and immediately going into a pool).

 Rapid changes in pressure such as diving into a pool can also stress the gaskets for a fraction of a second.
 If the gaskets are not up to specification they may rupture and cause the watch to take in water.
 As the watch ages, the seals begin to erode & will no longer maintain the same water resistance levels.